ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/ip_address_virtual_interfaces.md

     That's it!

+1. **Add IP addresses to your interface:**

-1. Add as many IP addresses as you want to your dummy interface:
+    You can add as many IP addresses as you want to your network interface.

     In case you are using sockets to receive from (bind to, and receive on) many different IP addresses at once, you can easily add them all to this one dummy interface.